AFC Dacia Unirea Brăila

 Asociația Fotbal Club 1919 Dacia Unirea Brăila, commonly known as Dacia Unirea Brăila, is a Romanian football club based in the city of Brăila, Brăila County, which competes in the Liga III.

 Founded in 1919, among the team's best performances are a sixth-place top division finish in the 1991–92 season and having reached a Cupa României final the following campaign.

-The players of Dacia Unirea are nicknamed "the White and Blues" or "the Lions of Cozmoc" (Leii lui Cozmoc), and their home games have been hosted by the Stadionul Municipal since 1974.
+The players of Dacia Unirea are nicknamed "the White and Blues" or "the Lions of Cosmoc" (Leii lui Cosmoc), and their home games have been hosted by the Stadionul Municipal since 1974.
 The club's most notable rivalry is the one against Oțelul Galați.